ashleybaxter/iamashley/_posts/2017-02-06-why-i-launched-with-one-product.markdown

 <blockquote>If you are not embarrassed by the first version of your product, you've launched too late. — Reid Hoffman</blockquote>

 Anybody in the start-up world will have heard the above quote.
-It makes a lot of sense, but it's testing to launch with an incomplete vision.
+It makes a lot of sense, but it's challenging to launch with an incomplete vision.
 After refining your idea for so long, launching with anything less than perfect doesn't feel right.

 You want to share the end result with the world and get it right from day one.
 It's this danger that prevents people from shipping at all.